krisat3003/geneticResearchData/README.md

 # geneticResearchData
-Compilation of genetic research data
+Compilation of genetic research data,

+This data has a compilation of specific genetic snippets responsible for certain diseases.